top of page

 Bill Green

-the submarine service for twenty seven years during the Cold War.
-(12 March 1947 to 26 December 1991)
+He served twenty five years in the submarine service, spending many years patrolling the North Atlantic and Arctic oceans during the height of the Cold War.
+(12 March 1947 to 26 December 1991).

-In 1970, he was part of a team from the Submarine Escape Training Tank in HMS Dolphin to set a world record (600 feet) for escaping from a submarine.
+In 1970, he was part of a team, from the Submarine Escape Training Tank in HMS Dolphin, to set a world record (600 feet) for escaping from a submarine.

 Escape or Die